 Financial institutions should develop policies that exclude all financial links with companies involved in production of (key components of) cluster munitions.
 Because all investment facilitates this production, no exceptions should be made for any type of investment.
 This includes third party financial services, funds that follow an index or civilian project financing for a company also involved in cluster munitions.
 Furthermore, financial institutions should inform producers of their decision to end investment because of the company’s involvement with cluster munitions.
 Financial institutions can set clear deadlines with a limited time frame within which a company must cease production of cluster munitions if it wishes the disinvestment decision to be reversed.
 When a company persists in producing cluster munitions after the deadline, the financial institution will disinvest.
 New applications for investment will be declined until the company has halted all activities related to the production of cluster munitions.

 Fortunately, more and more financial institutions have acknowledged that cluster munition producers are not ethical or viable long-term business partners, and have installed a public policy to end investments in these companies.
 The report ‘Worldwide Investments in Cluster Munitions; a shared responsibility’ highlights some of these positive examples.
 The so-called Hall of Fame lists those financial institutions with a far-reaching policy ending all investments in cluster munition producers.
-42 financial institutions are listed in the Hall of Fame of the 2017 report update.
-Next to that the 46 financial institutions listed in the Runners-Up category took steps to ban investments in cluster munition producers, but their course of action on cluster munitions has certain flaws.
+48 financial institutions are listed in the Hall of Fame of the 2018 report update.
+In addition, the 62 financial institutions listed in the Runners-Up category took steps to ban investments in cluster munition producers, but their cluster munitions policy has certain flaws.

 Investment should be considered banned under the prohibition on assistance in Article 1(1)(c) of the CCM.
 A growing group of states have made interpretive statements indicating that investments in cluster munitions are or can be seen as banned under the convention.
 Investing in a cluster munition producer clearly runs counter to the spirit of the CCM and runs counter to states’ obligations under international law.